EtheaDev/SVGIconImageList/README.md

 ## Performance comparison

-This table shows the performance of the tree rendering engines tested with SVGExplorer, using a significant amount of icons from different sets, rendered at 48x48 pixels.
+This table shows the performance of the three rendering engines tested with SVGExplorer, using a significant amount of icons from different sets, rendered at 48x48 pixels.

 Count | Icon set        |     D2D |   Cairo |    TSVG |  D2D | Cairo | TSVG |
   --: | :--             |     --: |     --: |     --: |  --: |   --: |  --: |